 Archaeological finds in Georgia near Tbilisi turned up the fact that wine was being made in this region around 8000 years ago in the remains of a Neolithic village.
 Scientists and Archaeologists believe it was a seasonal wine as the preservatives used in later winemaking were not known at the time.

 The pottery and midden finds show pots decorated with grapes and pollen finds at the site all indicate wine making and drinking.

-The butter is now held at the National Museum of Ireland in Dublin as a national treasure.
+The butter found in Ireland is now held at the National Museum of Ireland in Dublin as a national treasure.

 Other “food” discovered at the site included the bones of hares, wild mustard seeds, waterfowl of some kind and gazelle bones.
 There were also charred roots which appear to be some kind of vegetable that was eaten along with the bread and meat.

 Yeast appears to have been used as long as 4,500-5000 years ago and Seamus Blackley (he who invented the Xbox) baked a sourdough loaf using scrapings from a piece of Egyptian pottery.